sjawhar/udacity-mlnd-capstone/README.md

   * To increase the predictor's accuracy, samples will be grouped by class before imputing.
   * First refills have a `NaN` value for `DaysSinceLastRefill`, which would be replaced with the mean during imputation.
 It would be more appropriate to transform the feature to its reciprocal and give first refills a value of zero.
 * One-hot encode categorical features
   * One-hot encoding converts a single categorical feature into multiple binary features, where each binary feature represents a possible value of the original categorical feature.
-For example, `KitDistributionChannel` has three values: Direct, Dealer, and Web.
-This feature will be converted to three features: `KitDistributionChannel_Direct`, `KitDistributionChannel_Dealer`, `KitDistributionChannel_Web`.
-If the original value of `KitDistributionChannel` was Direct, then that corresponding binary feature would have a value of 1 and the others 0.
+For example, `BoxDistributionChannel` has three values: Direct, Dealer, and Web.
+This feature will be converted to three features: `BoxDistributionChannel_Direct`, `BoxDistributionChannel_Dealer`, `BoxDistributionChannel_Web`.
+If the original value of `BoxDistributionChannel` was Direct, then that corresponding binary feature would have a value of 1 and the others 0.
   * This is necessary as not all algorithms work well (or at all) with categorical features.
 One-hot encoding allows these categorical features to be represented simply as vectors (e.g. [1,0,0] above), which is much easier to work with.

 ## Implementation